raziqraif/fortune/README.md

 If you wanna use docker, `docker-compose -f dev-docker-compose.yml up`.
 Whenever you add a dependency, you should `docker-compose -f dev-docker-compose build`

+You can run client tests with docker if you want with `docker-compose -f testing-docker-compose.yml run client` and server tests with `docker-compose -f testing-docker-compose.yml run api`